Improvements to the Mercurial Client

 Possible implementation may include some kind of named-branch, or a datastore recording in which direction merges should be followed.

 This implementation should work for multiple ancestries: e.g. a user should be able to follow either mozilla-central or actionmonkey history if they wish.

 Add the ability to diff an arbitrary revision against it's last ancestor in mozilla-central.
 So after step 4, the user should be able to do something like:

 Add the ability for <tt>annotate</tt> and <tt>log</tt> to follow the history of mozilla-central:

 $ hg log --follow=mozilla-central changeset: F changeset: E changeset: B changeset: A

 none in particular, though I presume this will involve a post-push hook

-In the web interface, the shortlog, changelog, file revisions, and annotate views should show a specific repository's linear history by default, and only note branch histories when explicitly requested by the user.
+The web interface for mozilla-central should annotate/log the mozilla-central history by default, and only note branch histories when explicitly requested by the user.